treeflow-ai/ai-audience-ops/README.md

 **Governed AI workflow for turning natural-language marketing requests into LearnDash audience segments without exposing raw student contact data.**

+This public repository is a sanitized reference implementation derived from a real operational need: using AI to interpret audience requests while keeping authorization, privacy, approval, and downstream execution under deterministic application control.
+It uses synthetic data, mock integrations, and credential-free defaults so the architecture can be reviewed publicly without exposing production data or proprietary implementation details.

 A marketing user describes an audience in plain English.
 The system converts that request into a constrained intent, applies deterministic policy and data-access controls, evaluates synthetic LearnDash-style activity, routes large audiences to human approval, and syncs only governed recipients to a marketing adapter.

 > AI interprets business language.
 Application code owns authorization, privacy, approval, and downstream side effects.